 PR for beginners: How to get started in Public Relations

-Asking for feedback is extremely important whether you’re in an internship or a full-time position, make sure you are receiving consistent feedback from your supervisors.
+Asking for feedback is extremely important whether you’re in an internship or a full-time position and make sure you are receiving consistent feedback from your supervisors.
 Try and be open to constructive criticism and use it as a way to improve your work habit.
-It’s always helpful to think of criticism as someone taking the time to give you feedback because they believe in your skills and capabilities.
+It’s always helpful to think of criticism as someone taking the time to give you feedback as they believe in your skills and capabilities.

-Go out of your way to educate yourself on the industry you’re interested in pursuing, both from the product and journalistic perspective.
-If you're interested in hospitality then spend each morning reading all the relevant publications for restaurant or hotel reviews.
+You should try and educate yourself on the industry you’re interested in pursuing as this is beneficial both from the product and from a journalistic perspective.
+You could spend each morning reading all the relevant publications for restaurant or hotel reviews.
+Depending on the field you are interested in, you will change these topics.
 Be present as much you can by speaking up, expressing your ideas, and by learning everything you can.
 Never turn down an opportunity to learn, or turn down any task.
-Do whatever you can to learn as much as possible make yourself stand out in the process.
+Do whatever you can in order to learn as much as possible make yourself stand out in the process.